 We all loved nibbling on this fantastic array of colourful appetizers.
 The beet hummus went pretty quickly.
 The raspberry iced tea was divine!
 No need to gush over the cupcakes – they were just as good to eat as they are to look at.

 Krysta Arsenault from the YWCA gave us some insight on what programs are offered through the Crisis Shelter and how our donations have an impact.

 Next up, we heard some great fashion (and let’s face it – life) advice from Je Suis Style, Paramount Day Spa & Boutique, and The Knick Vintage.

-K-Lyn from Je Suis Style brought in models to demonstrate how to upgrade an item from their closet that they haven’t worn, or never wear.
+K-Lyn from Je Suis Style (edit: now closed) brought in models to demonstrate how to upgrade an item from their closet that they haven’t worn, or never wear.

 Model Amber Hoffart chose her chic vest and K-Lyn styled the outfit around it, bringing in the casual joggers with a striking floral heel.